codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/04 PROXIES.md

 With a `transparent proxy`, the client doesn't know about its existence.
 The transparent proxy intercepts the client's communication requests to the Internet and acts as a substitute instance.
 To the outside, the transparent proxy, like the non-transparent proxy, acts as a communication partner.

 If it is a `non-transparent proxy`, we must be informed about its existence.
 For this purpose, we and the software we want to use are given a special proxy configuration that ensures that traffic to the Internet is first addressed to the proxy.
 If this configuration does not exist, we cannot communicate via the proxy.
-However, since the proxy usually provides the only communication path to other networks, communication to the Internet is generally cut off without a corresponding proxy configuratio
+However, since the proxy usually provides the only communication path to other networks, communication to the Internet is generally cut off without a corresponding proxy configuration.

 ---